Your Most Courageous Resolution

 You get the idea.
 We don’t need all our strategies in place by January 1st.
-But we can make 2014 a year where we pursue love with more intentionality than we ever have before.
+But we can make this a year where we pursue love with more intentionality than we ever have before.
 And as we meditate, letting the word of Christ dwell in us richly (Colossians 3:16), the Holy Spirit will guide us in creating the strategies we should use.

 The Most Courageous Resolution

 But let’s also be clear: making love our aim this year will demand more courage and faith than any other resolution we can make.
 Nothing exposes the depth of our sin like really seeking to love God with our entire being and loving our neighbors as ourselves (Luke 10:27).